The Three Layers of Intervention

 The quiet biology protocol is designed to span all three layers in a coordinated temporal sequence: stabilising the output environment first, perturbing and re-patterning the signalling layer during the active block, renewing the structural substrate during consolidation, and then reading the true system state during the clear window when all pharmacological noise has resolved.

 The result is not a collection of interventions.
-It is an architecture of depth, one that treats the durability of biological change as a function of how far into the system’s generative layers the intervention has reached.
+It is an architecture of depth — one that treats the durability of biological change as a function of how far into the system's generative layers the intervention has reached, and how persistently the slower variables of the system have been shifted.
+In dynamical systems terms, it is an attempt to move the biological attractor state: to alter what the system tends to return to, not merely what it is doing at any given moment.

 - Laplante M, Sabatini DM. mTOR signaling in growth control and disease.
 Cell.
 2012;149(2):274–293.
 For the output-versus-system distinction in metabolic pharmacology: DeFronzo RA.
 Banting Lecture: from the triumvirate to the ominous octet: a new paradigm for the treatment of type 2 diabetes mellitus.
 Diabetes.
 2009;58(4):773–795.